ahsumon85/solid-design-principles/README.md

 ### What is SOLID?

+**SOLID** principles are object-oriented design concepts relevant to software development.
 SOLID principles are the design principles that enable us manage most of the software design problems

 ### SOLID Acronym: